yingkui2003/AutoCirque/README.md

 # Cite this work
 Li Y. and Zhao, Z., 2021.
 AutoCirque: An automated method to delineate glacial cirque outlines from digital elevation models.
 Geomorphology, https://doi.org/10.1016/j.geomorph.2021.108059.

+# Most recent updates
+08/11/2022: Revise the codes to speed up the cirque delineation by turning off the plan_clos calculation.
+Plan_clos can be derived using ACME tool later after determining the cirque outlines.

 # Contact info
 Yingkui Li